-Cilantro is a popular herb that is best known for its use in Mexican cooking.
-“Cilantro” is the Spanish word for coriander and that name has been adopted in the US largely due to the popularity of Mexican cuisine.
-In the US, “coriander” is used specifically for the seed of the plant, which are dried and used as a spice.
+Cilantro is a popular herb best known for its use in Mexican cooking.
+“Cilantro” is the Spanish word for coriander, and that name has been adopted in the United States largely due to the popularity of Mexican cuisine.
+In the U.S., “coriander” is used specifically for the plant’s seeds, which are dried and used as a spice.
 In the United Kingdom, “coriander” may refer to either the seed or the leaves; however, many people say “coriander seed” or “coriander leaves” to avoid confusion.
 Since cilantro and coriander seeds are from the same plant, you may wonder how similar they are.
 Do they share a similar taste?
 Similar health benefits?
 Let’s compare.

 Do cilantro and coriander taste the same?

 Cilantro has what is often described as a bright, citrus flavor.
-It is controversial in that some people love it while others find it unpleasant and reminiscent of soap.
-The flavor of coriander has been described as “earthy” and “nutty” but with a citrus note.
+It is a controversial flavor, in that some people love it while others find it unpleasant and reminiscent of soap.
+Coriander flavor has been described as “earthy” and “nutty” but with a citrus note.
 It is considerably more mellow and low-key when compared to cilantro.
 The flavor of coriander is more likely to linger in the background when compared to that of cilantro, which is bolder and more assertive.

 Do cilantro and coriander look the same?

 As one is an herb and the other a seed, they are quite different in appearance.
-Cilantro is a relative of flat-leaf Italian parsley and those two herbs are similar in appearance.
+Cilantro is a relative of flat-leaf parsley, and those two herbs are similar in appearance.
 Both are bright green with feathery leaves and are typically sold in bunches.
-On the other hand, the whole seeds have an oval shape and are light yellowish brown in color.
+On the other hand, the whole seeds have an oval shape and are light yellowish brown.
 Ground coriander is a similar light brown.